T0xicK0ala/demohub-sharp/README.md

-# DemoHub.Core
+# DemoHub

-DemoHub.Core is built using .NET Core and Entity Framework Core.
+DemoHub is built using .NET Core and Entity Framework Core.

 ## Getting Started